 Position yourself for career growth in the intelligence community with a master's degree in management with a specialization in intelligence management.

-The Master of Science in management with a specialization in intelligence management at University of Maryland University College prepares you to take on management roles in the intelligence collection, analysis, counterintelligence, counterterrorism, cyber espionage, resource management, and intelligence policy and oversight for national security, law enforcement, and business purposes.
-Designed for early- to midcareer intelligence professionals, this specialization will help you improve your professional qualifications and teach you to apply solid management theories and principles, engage in intelligence-related research, and assess intelligence-related data for decision making.
-It will also prepare you to gain an essential understanding of the organization, priorities, processes, roles, and responsibilities of the intelligence community.
+The intelligence management specialization prepares you to take on management roles in intelligence collection, analysis, counterintelligence, counterterrorism, cyber intelligence and espionage, resource management, implementation of new machine learning techniques, and intelligence policy and oversight for national security and law enforcement.
+Designed for early- to midcareer intelligence professionals, the specialization will improve your professional qualifications and teach you to apply solid management theories and principles, engage in intelligence-related research, and assess intelligence-related data for decision making.
+It will also prepare you to gain an essential understanding of interagency collaboration and the organization, priorities, processes, and assigned roles and responsibilities of the intelligence community.

 About the Management Master's Degree with Intelligence Management Specialization